Search Icon

 Wales’ commitment to the well-being of future generations takes inspiration from indigenous wisdom and the Seventh Generation Principle.
 Learn how the indigenous Wampis people in Peru are fighting climate change.

-Since the Future Generations Act was passed in 2015, several other countries across the world are acting in the interests of the not-yet-born.
+Since the Well-being of Future Generations Act was passed in 2015, several other countries across the world are acting in the interests of the not-yet-born.

 The approach calls for a new mindset and gives us the ambition, permission and legal obligation to improve our social, cultural, environmental and economic well-being.